rize-network/react-api/README.md

 By default, this tool will generate a client that is compatible with the (browser based) Fetch API.
 However, this client will not work inside the Node.js environment.
-If you want to generate the Node.js compatible client then you can specify `--client node` in the openapi call:
+If you want to generate the Node.js compatible client then you can specify `--client node` in the OpenAPI call:

-`openapi --input ./spec.json --output ./dist --client node`
+`react-api --input ./spec.json --output ./dist --client node`

 This will generate a client that uses [`node-fetch`](https://www.npmjs.com/package/node-fetch) internally.
 However, in order to compile and run this client, you might need to install the `node-fetch@2.x` dependencies.